MoOx/phenomic/docs/content/docs/usage/cms/netlify.md

   ]
 ```

-At this step, you can push modifications to your repository, wait until your project is deployed on `Netlify pages`, and you will be able to access to administration panel with this path : `{YOUR_NETLIFY_PROJECT}.netlify.com/admin`
+At this step, you can push modifications to your repository,
+wait until your project is deployed on `Netlify pages`,
+and you will be able to access to administration panel with this path : `{YOUR_NETLIFY_PROJECT}.netlify.com/admin`

-# Netlify configuration
+## Netlify configuration

 One more step.
 We need to specify an authentification provider on `Netlify`.

 - Go in your account `Github` settings and create a new developer application.
 The only important field is `Authorization callback URL`.
 Make sure to set `https://api.netlify.com/auth/done`.

-- Go to the `Access` tab on your `Netlify` administration and configure your `Github` provider with the `Client ID` and `Client Secret` generated on the previous step
+- Go to the `Access` tab on your `Netlify` administration and configure your
+`Github` provider with the `Client ID` and `Client Secret` generated on the
+previous step

 You are done.
 You can now access to your admin panel via your `Github` account.

-_Note: It's possible to use a Bitbucket provider_
+_Note: It's possible to use Bitbucket as a provider_